awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-overview.md

 # Overview of Amazon SES Sending Authorization<a name="sending-authorization-overview"></a>

-This topic provides an overview of the sending authorization process and then explains how the email sending features of Amazon SES, such as sending limits and notifications, work with sending authorization\.
+This topic provides an overview of the sending authorization process and then explains how the email sending features of Amazon SES, such as sending quotas and notifications, work with sending authorization\.

 This section uses the following terms:
 + **Identity** – An email address or domain that Amazon SES users use to send email\.